alf45tar/PedalinoMini/README.md

 - Improved Pedals web UI
 - Fixed Program Change leds brightness
 - Link each button to a led in Pedals setup in order to streamline Actions definition

+has been released to public on February 26th, 2022.
+Thanks to the new sponsors: ClintR1984, pstechsolutions, mknerr, radioactivetoy, y0m1g, joesuspense, andeee, jsleroy, Viser, anssir, mattzzw.

+Sponsors version additions/fixes since February 26th, 2022:

+- None

 [PedalinoMini™ Case 1](https://github.com/alf45tar/PedalinoMini-Case-1) is available to sponsors only.